-Application and Submission Deadline for all awards listed below (except the Albert Schweitzer Fellowship) is December 12, 2014
+Application and Submission Deadline for all awards listed below (except the Albert Schweitzer Fellowship) has passed for the 2014-15 cycle.

 Lawrence Zollicoffer - Alan Cross Community Health Fellowship Recipients

 The purpose of the fellowship is to encourage medical students to learn about health issues of importance to minority and underserved communities through a community service project of their own design.
 It is awarded by a student/faculty committee based on student proposals.

 |2013||Milele Bynum & Susan Li||2003||Neeta Venepalli & Preethi Venepalli|

 |2012||Ayesha Lovick||2002||Sylvia Lee|

 |2011||April Miller||2001||Daniel Parm|

 |2007||Brooke Morgan||1996||Gregory Paul|

 June C. Allcott Fellowship Recipients

 This fellowship is named for June C. Allcott, a former guidance counselor at UNC.
 In her life, June C. Allcott was a gardener of friendships.
 She explored the world as a traveler, weaver of baskets, culinary adventurer, designer of jewelry and clothes, computer explorer, music and art lover, and friend.
 She had a particular place in her heart for those interested in the health fields.
 June developed a keen sense of the characteristics and values that naturally imbue people who make a difference in the helping professions.
 The June C. Allcott Fellowship identifies students who exemplify the ability to make helping connections with people.